JosephIsaacTurner/PHPChartsJs/README.md

-# PHPCharts
+# PHPChartsJs
-PHPHistogram is a comprehensive collection of functions that simplifies the process of generating histograms for web pages served through PHP.
+PHPHistogram is a comprehensive collection of functions that simplifies the process of generating histograms/charts for web pages served through PHP.
 It leverages PHP and Charts.js to create dynamic histograms from arrays, commonly obtained from queries returned by a MySQL database.

 ## Usage
 To use PHPHistogram, follow these steps: